Ayushman99784/ayushmanbisht.github.io/README.md

-# ayushmanbisht.github.io
+# Ayushman Bisht

 Hello, I am Ayushman Bisht, a rising 10th grader at Bellarmine College Preparatory.
-I do research at Algoverse AI Research organization
+I do research at Algoverse AI Research, where I work on a project about the effects of cognitive and implicit biases on LLMs.
+I started doing research this year and I am very excited to continue.
+Some of my other interests include speech and debate and basketball.

-My email is ayushmanbisht600@gmail.com.
+To contact me, use my email: ayushmanbisht600@gmail.com.